-In fact, some have argued that colic isn’t about pain--or indeed any physical ailment.
-(For an overview of colic, and different ideas about the causes of colic, click here.)
+In fact, some have argued that colic isn’t about pain–or indeed any physical ailment.
+(For an opens in a new windowoverview of colic, and different ideas about the causes of colic, click here.)

 But there’s strong evidence suggesting that at least some colicky babies suffer from treatable diseases.

-It’s also possible that most colicky babies cry because there is something different about their brain chemistry --something that makes them more easily upset and less easily soothed.
+It’s also possible that most opens in a new windowcolicky babies cry because there is something different about their brain chemistry –something that makes them more easily upset and less easily soothed.

 In this article, I review the scientific evidence about the physiological causes of colic.
 But please keep in mind: